The quot functor of a quasi-coherent sheaf: Some background material

 \subsection{Ind-objects and a theorem of Deligne}

-An \emph{ind-object} in a category $\Cc$ is by definition a filtering inductive limit in $\Cc^*:=\Fc un(\Cc^{\circ},\Setb)$ of functors representing objects of $\Cc$.
-One denotes by $\Ind(\Cc)$ the full subcategory of $\Cc^*$ whose objects are the ind-objects of $\Cc$ (see \cite{Del} or more extensively \cite{SGAIV2} for further details).
+An \emph{ind-object} in a category $\Cc$ is by definition a filtering inductive limit in $\widehat{\Cc}:=\Fc un(\Cc^{\circ},\Setb)$ of presheaves of sets of $\Cc$.
+One denotes by $\Ind(\Cc)$ the full subcategory of $\widehat{\Cc}$ whose objects are the ind-objects of $\Cc$ (see \cite{Del} or more extensively \cite{SGAIV2} for further details).

-The theorem below will be of crucial importance in what follows.
+The proposition below will be of crucial importance in what follows.

 \begin{prop}{\cite[Prop.
 2]{Del}} Let $X$ be a quasi-compact quasi-separated scheme (not necessarily Noetherian).
 Then the category $\QCoh(X)$ of quasi-coherent sheaves on $X$ is equivalent to that of ind-objects in the category of quasi-coherent sheaves of finite presentation on $X$. \end{prop}